makethingshappy/IoThome/Documentation/Setup.md

 **1.** In the Tasmota web UI go to **Configuration → Configure Module**.

 **2.** Confirm that your SDA and SCL pins are assigned.
-These should already be set correctly if you applied a template from this repo — but double-check against your board's schematic.
+These should already be set correctly if you applied a template from this repo, but double-check against your board's schematic.

 **3.** Go to **Consoles → Console** and type: